 Once you are in the UK, you will be able to collect your BRP from the collection point confirmed on your decision letter.
-Currently, this will be a designated Post Office.
+This is usually a designated Post Office.
 If your decision letter states Regent’s University London as your collection point, please contact us for further guidance.

 If there is a problem with your BRP, please see this page for general advice and contact us for further guidance.

-Although we hope that you will not encounter any problems with your visa, please rest assured that we are here to help you and guide you in case any issues come up.
+Although we hope you won't encounter any problems with your visa, please be assured that we're here to help guide you in case any issues come up.
 Please read the general information below and contact us at [email protected] if you need additional assistance.

 Problems with the visa application form

-If you are struggling with your visa application, please contact us and describe the problem so that we can help.
-You may also wish to check our step-by-step Student visa application guide if you are applying for your visa from overseas.
+If you're struggling with your visa application, please contact us and describe the problem so that we can help.
+You may also wish to check our step-by-step Student visa application guide if you're applying for your visa from overseas.

 Additional documents requested

 The UK Visas and Immigration may occasionally contact you requesting additional documents while assessing your visa application.
-If this happens and you are unsure how to proceed, please contact us for advice.
-There will be normally a specific timeframe for your to provide the additional documents so it is important to act promptly.
+If this happens and you're unsure how to proceed, please contact us for advice.
+There's usually a specific timeframe for you to provide your additional documents, so it is important to act promptly.

 Visa application refused

 If your visa application is refused, please inform us of this at your earliest convenience.
-You will normally be able to apply for Administrative Review if you believe there was an error made while assessing your application.
+You'll usually be able to apply for Administrative Review if you believe there was an error made while assessing your application.
 Depending on your circumstances, you will either have 14 or 28 days to submit the application.
 Please speak to us for further advice.

 Problems with your Entry Clearance visa or your BRP

-Please see this page for answers on what to do if there is an error on one of your documents, your Entry Clearance visa expires before you can travel, or your BRP has not arrived.
+Please see this page for answers on what to do if there's an error on one of your documents, your Entry Clearance visa expires before you can travel, or your BRP has not arrived.

 Your BRP card is lost or stolen